 03.05 Obligation

 Obligations are conditions or actions that are legally binding requirements imposed on licensees through applicable rules, regulations, orders, and licenses (including technical specifications and license conditions).
 The imposition of obligations (sometimes referred to as regulatory requirements) during routine interactions with licensees should be reserved for matters that satisfy the criteria of 10 CFR 50.36 or are otherwise found to be of high safety or regulatory significance.
-The major distinction between obligations and other parts of the licensing bases is that changes generally cannot be made without prior NRC approval.
+The major distinction between obligations and other parts of the licensing bases is that changes generally cannot be made to obligations without prior NRC approval.

-03.06 Period of Extended Operation
+03.06 Periods of Extended Operation

-he period of extended operation is the commencing after the For plants that are approved for a renewed operating license, subsequent commence after the.
+For plants that have received a renewed license, the period of extended operation (PEO) is the licensed operating period commencing after the expiration of the initial 40-year license.
+For plants that are approved for a subsequent renewed operating license, the subsequent PEO commences after the expiration of the renewed license (i.e., after 60 years of operation).

+Plants in a period of timely renewal (in accordance with 10 CFR 2.109(b)) that have not received a renewed license, enter the PEO or subsequent PEO when the existing license originally would have expired.

 03.07 Regulatory Commitment

 A regulatory commitment is an explicit statement to take a specific action agreed to, or volunteered by, a licensee and submitted in writing on the docket to the NRC.
-A regulatory commitment is appropriate for matters in which the staff has a significant interest but which do not warrant a legally binding requirement inclusion in the UFSAR or a program subject to a formal regulatory change control mechanism.
-Control of such commitments licensee programs is acceptable provided those programs include controls for evaluating changes and, when appropriate, reporting them to the NRC.
+A regulatory commitment is appropriate for matters in which the staff has a significant interest, but which do not warrant a legally binding requirement, inclusion in the UFSAR, or a program subject to a formal regulatory change control mechanism.
+Control of such commitments by licensee programs is acceptable provided those programs include controls for evaluating changes and, when appropriate, reporting them to the NRC.

 2516-04 ROLES AND RESPONSIBILITIES